IBM/Apple-Indoor-Maps/README.md

 If using custom maps, modify venue folder to hold your files

-## 1. Download Tririga vm that uses Polymer 1.0 components
+## 1. Download Tririga vm that uses Polymer 1.0 components (Josh)
-## 2. Download Polymer 1.0 library
+## 2. Download Polymer 1.0 library (Josh)
-## 3. Webview to sync tririga code(put in all the commands.. init, sync)
+## 3. Webview to sync tririga code(put in all the commands.. init, sync) (Josh)
 ## 4. Download code from github and put into TRIRGA folder
 ## 5. Push new code using webview to tririga server
-## 6. Convert autocad floor plans to IMDF geojson with Safe FME workbench (not needed for dino demo, floor plans already there, needed for custom)
+## 6. Convert autocad floor plans to IMDF geojson with Safe FME workbench (not needed for dino demo, floor plans already there, needed for custom) (Jay)
-## 7. Apple developer account created private key created for jwt token
+## 7. Apple developer account created private key created for jwt token (Jay)
-## 8. Load geojson floor plans to be validated and georeferenced
+## 8. Load geojson floor plans to be validated and georeferenced (Jay)
-## 9. Indoor survey tool and survey building for bluedot accuracy
+## 9. Indoor survey tool and survey building for bluedot accuracy (Jay)
-## 10. Put in new georeferenced geojson files in venue folder
+## 10. Put in new georeferenced geojson files in venue folder (Jay)